sunju/sunju.github.io/research/nonconvex/index.md

 <!--description: Publications by categories in reversed chronological order. -->
 ---

 General nonconvex optimization is undoubtedly hard --- in sharp contrast to convex optimization, of which there is good separation of problem structure, input data, and optimization algorithms.
 But many nonconvex problems of interest become amenable to simple and practical algorithms and rigorous analyses once the artificial separation is removed.
-This page collects recent research effort in this line. (**Update: Jun 27 2020**)
+This page collects recent research effort in this line. (**Update: Jul 03 2020**)

 \[<span style="color:red">**S**</span>\] indicates my contribution.